makersacademy/taster2.0/readme.md

 Now that you know how to see your code in a web browser, let's start to think like a real developer !

+Before starting to code, we need to think, plan and organize our self !

 1. Pick a theme that you like
 2. Take a paper and a pen and draw your mock ups
 3. Think how you will build it
 4. Think how you will build it
 5. Think how you will build it
-6. Write the name of your tags on all the element you've designed
+6. Write the name of your tags on all the elements you've designed
 7. Make a new folder for your images
   - makersacademy
     - Taster